drhsqlite/pikchr/doc/userman.md

        fill 0x006000 color White "green" below "triangle" below
 ~~~~

 Polygons are not required to have a fill color.
+With the default fill of “none,”
-You can use the "`close`"
+you can use the "`close`"
-keyword to convert a polygon into a line and leave the background transparent.
+keyword to convert a polygon into a line and leave the background transparent,
-But using "`fill` *color*" together with "`close`" is a common idiom.
+but using "`fill` *color*" together with "`close`" is a common idiom.

 ## Text Annotations